joeiddon/zengine/README.md

 The cam is merely an object, described by this table:

-x, y, z | cooridinate in 3D Cartesian Geometry,
+attribute | meaning
 ------- | -------------------------------------
-yaw     | rotation left to right, pitch   | rotation up and down, roll    | rotation about the "forward" axis, fov     | the, horizontal, field of view, in degrees.
+x, y, z | cooridinate in 3D Cartesian Geometry, yaw     | rotation left to right, pitch   | rotation up and down, roll    | rotation about the "forward" axis, fov     | the, horizontal, field of view, in degrees.

-This can be seen in a general-case format.
+This can be seen in the following general-case format.

 ```javascript
 cam = {x: ,y: ,z: ,yaw: ,pitch: ,roll: ,fov: }